yecril71pl/cpp-docs.pl-pl/docs/standard-library/locale-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Ciąg, podając nazwę ustawień regionalnych.
+Ciąg określający nazwę ustawień regionalnych.

 ### <a name="example"></a>Przykład